Santon fair and santon-makers in Marseille

 Did you know?

-Originally, the figures represented the nativity, then later, everyday characters (the priest, the ravis, the fishmonger, the shepherd, etc.) appeared.
-Today, new santons have appeared, including Lino Ventura, Marcel Pagnol, Fernandel and, a few years ago, a famous Professor!
+Originally, the figures represented the nativity, then later, characters from everyday life (the priest, the ravis, the fishmonger, the shepherd, etc.) appeared.
+Today, new santons have made their appearance, including Lino Ventura, Marcel Pagnol, Fernandel and, a few years ago, the famous Professor Raoult.
+This year it’s Jean-Claude Dusse in his famous orange jumpsuit!